Annual Reports

 Each year, the Brain Injury Association of America reports its activities to donors and constituents via an Annual Report.

-Everyone in the U.S. who sustains a brain injury is diagnosed, treated, and accepted.
+Everyone in the U.S. who sustains a brain injury is recognized, treated, and accepted.

 Each year, the Brain Injury Association of America reports its activities to donors and constituents via an Annual Report.